Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

 The neurotoxic venom, with which curare can be identified, produces flaccid and lethal paralysis by non-depolarizing neuromuscular blockade.

 Respiratory failure is a side effect, resulting from cardiovascular shock or paralysis of the respiratory muscles.

-Medical descriptions of a death caused by a high dose of curare refer to a person dying of asphyxia, without brain damage, with his heart beating, but no longer able to breathe, as if he were on an operating table, the dose of anesthesia had been administered incorrectly and the artificial respiration was not working.
+Medical descriptions of a death caused by a high dose of curare refer to a person dying of asphyxia, without brain damage, with the heart beating, but no longer able to breathe, as if on an operating table where the dose of anesthesia had been administered incorrectly and the artificial respiration was not working.

 Acetylcholine is a chemical that facilitates the transmission of nerve impulses, and is found throughout the brain and in the autonomic nervous system.